semihcihan/storeconfig/Ideas.md

   - try on new app

-- start end dates, scheduling (must have at least on fetch)
+- start end dates, scheduling (must have at least on fetch we should correctly fetch current pricing info and ignore future ones)

-- improve logging on showAction by gathering

 - what's new is not shared from base we need to check whether it's specific to this or other stuff too like description etc